Generative Modeling of Weights: Generalization or Memorization?: Understanding Memorization in Weight Generation

-In Section~\ref{sec:novelty}, we have demonstrated that conventional weight generation methods primarily memorize the training weights, lacking the novelty seen in image generation models (see Appendix~\ref{appendix:imagen_generalize_better} for an example of their generalization behaviors).
-In this section, we examine how modeling factors influence memorization and analyze how current methods leverage the symmetries in weight space.
+In Section~\ref{sec:novelty}, we have demonstrated that current weight generation methods primarily memorize the training weights.
+In this section, we examine how different modeling factors impact memorization and analyze how effectively current methods leverage weight space symmetries as structural priors.